 Pinterest board sections are a great way to organize boards with hundreds or thousands of pins.

-Now, although board sections don’t have a direct effect on your Pinterest ranking, you should still consider using them.
+Board sections don’t have a direct effect on your Pinterest ranking.
+But you should consider using them.
 Here’s why:

 If you have a few general, high-level boards with tons of pins related to your blog topic, sections can help your followers find what they’re looking for more easily.